-Performance consideration Performance recommendation Routine implementation: SQL or external routine implementation SQL routines are more efficient than external routines because they are executed directly by the DB2 database server.
-SQL procedures generally perform better than logically equivalent external procedures.
-For simple logic, SQL function performance will be comparable to that of an equivalent external function. • For complex logic, such as math algorithms and string manipulation functions that require little SQL, it is better to use an external routine in a low level programming language such as C since there is less dependence on SQL support.
-See Comparison of routine implementations for a comparison of the features, including performance, of the supported external routine programming language options.
-External routine implementation programming language See: Comparison of external routine APIs and programming languages for a comparison of the performance features that you should consider when selecting an external routine implementation.
+Performance consideration Performance recommendation External routine implementation programming language See: Comparison of external routine APIs and programming languages for a comparison of the performance features that you should consider when selecting an external routine implementation.
 Java (JDBC and SQLJ APIs) Java routines with very large memory requirements are best created with the FENCED NOT THREADSAFE clause specified.
 Java routines with average memory requirements can be specified with the FENCED THREADSAFE clause.
-For fenced threadsafe Java routine invocations, DB2 attempts to choose a threaded Java fenced mode process with a Java heap that is large enough to run the routine.
+For fenced threadsafe Java routine invocations, DB2 database systems attempt to choose a threaded Java fenced mode process with a Java heap that is large enough to run the routine.
 Failure to isolate large heap consumers in their own process can result in out-of-Java-heap errors in multi-threaded Java db2fmp processes.
 FENCED THREADSAFE routines, in contrast, perform better because they can share a small number of JVMs. • C and C++ In general C and C++ routines perform better than other external routine implementations and as well as SQL routines.
 To perform their best C and C++ routines should be compiled in 32-bit format if they will be deployed to a 32-bit DB2 instance and in 64-bit format if they will be deployed to a 64-bit DB2 instance.
 COBOL In general COBOL performance is good, but COBOL is not a recommended routine implementation.
+Number of SQL statements within the routine Routines should contain more than one SQL statement, otherwise the overhead of routine invocation is not performance cost effective. • Logic that must make several database queries, process intermediate results, and ultimately return a subset of the data that was worked with is the best logic for routine encapsulation.
+Complex data mining, and large updates requiring lookups of related data are examples of this type of logic.
+Heavy SQL processing is done on the database server and only the smaller data result set is passed back to the caller.
+Complexity of SQL statements within the routine It makes good sense to include very complex queries within your routines so that you capitalize on the greater memory and performance capabilities of the database server.
+Do not worry about the SQL statements being overly complex.
+Static or dynamic SQL execution within routines • In general static SQL performs better than dynamic SQL.
+In routines there are no additional differences when you use static or dynamic SQL.

-Table 48.
+Table 33.
 Performance considerations and routine performance recommendations (continued)